BioX-NKU/scButterfly/README.md

 ### 3. Predicting and evaluating

-* scButterfly provide a predicting API, you could get both RNA and ATAC prediction as follow:
+* scButterfly provide a predicting API, you could get predicted profiles as follow:

   ```python
   A2R_predict, R2A_predict = butterly.test_model()